Museums and Places of Interest

 Abberley and Malvern Hills Geopark.
 The Geopark covers 1250 square kilometres and takes in parts of the four counties of Gloucestershire, Herefordshire, Shropshire and Worcestershire.
 You will find outstanding geology that spans 700 million years of our Earth’s history.
 This, coupled with dramatic landscapes and a wealth of ecological, historical, and cultural gems, makes the Abberley and Malvern Hills a truly unique Geopark.

 The Lapworth Museum of Geology at Birmingham University dates back to 1880, and is one of the oldest specialist geological museums in the UK.
 It is open to the public and free.
+Here is some information on its re-opening in 2016 after an extensive £2.7 million redevelopment.
 The Lapworth Lecture Series is a regular series of free public lectures.

 The Malvern Hills GeoCentre featuring Cafe H2O is the official visitor information centre for the Geopark Way, situated on the western slopes of the Hills, providing information about the Abberley and Malvern Hills Geopark, the Malvern Hills Area of Outstanding Natural Beauty, and the Malverns.

 The Natural History Museum scientists are researching the solar system, Earth’s geology and life in novel ways, using the unique combination of their expertise, collections and cutting-edge techniques.

 The Oxford University Museum of Natural History houses the University’s scientific collections of zoological, entomological and geological specimens.
 The Museum itself is a Grade 1 listed building, renowned for its spectacular neo-Gothic architecture.
 Among its most famous features are the Oxfordshire dinosaurs, the dodo, and the swifts in the tower.